Yaohua-Chang/Yaohua-Chang.github.io/post.md

 ---
-layout: page
+layout: default
-title: About Me
+title: Post
-permalink: /about/
+permalink: /post/
 ---

 My name is Yaohua Chang.
 Now I am pursuing Master degree of Data Science and Engineering in City College of New York.
 I am looking for an internship concerning data science and software development in this winter holiday.
 I am confident in my ability to perform as a Data Engineering intern due to my extensive education and work experience.